followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxList/3 Methods/scrollHeight().md

 ===================================================================

 <!--shortDescription-->
-Returns the height of the list content in pixels.
+Gets the content's height in pixels.
 <!--/shortDescription-->

 <!--returnType-->Number<!--/returnType-->
 <!--returnDescription-->
-The value of the content height in pixels.
+The content's height in pixels.
 <!--/returnDescription-->

 <!--fullDescription-->